HarimbolaHarry/NConnectivity/README.md

 2) It's lightweight

-3) It's Stable (But you gotta handle the exceptions yourself)
+3) It's stable (But you gotta handle the exceptions yourself)

 4) It's well documented

-5) It Fully supports TCP & UDP Protocols (In the right way)
+5) It fully supports TCP & UDP Protocols (In the right way)

-6) TCP Protocol's Server supports Multiple clients simultaneously
+6) TCP Protocol's Server supports multiple clients simultaneously

 7) It's easy as hell to use